Educate, empower, inspire.

 - To provide a platform for youth, both young individuals and youth organizations, attending the annual World Health Assembly to prepare collectively and to harmonize their advocacy efforts in order to strengthen the voice of the youth by:

 - Preparing a concrete joint strategy and working plan for the World Health Assembly (i.e. presenting joint interventions, targeting key stakeholders).

 - Planning potential areas of collaboration and joint action beyond the World Health Assembly.

 - Bringing home new connections with NGOs or country representatives that they can use for their national and local existing activities.

 - To develop skills for advocacy, health care leadership, and policy engagement towards action on global health within participants.
 A report with all major conclusions and covered topics will be created so that youth are able to share this with their peers who had not had the opportunity to participate.
 The report aims to include many of the different perspectives that the participants brought to the table, and outcomes from various focused global health topic streams.

 - To empower youth participants to take on further advocacy projects at the international, national or regional level, creating a snowball effect for youth education and empowerment in the world of global health.

-For further information, including partnership opportunities, please contact the Organizing Committee on [email protected]
+For further information, including partnership opportunities, please contact the IFMSA Liaison Officer to the WHO on [email protected]

-We would also like to thank our 2018 sponsors.
+We would also like to thank our 2019 partners.